Linux-Gamer/PlueCellsTheme/README.md

-# Unofficial DeadCells Theme for Libresprite
+# PlueCells Theme for Libresprite
-Unofficial Dead Cells Theme for libresprite v1.0
+PlueCells Theme for Libresprite v1.0

 ## Installation
 ### 1. Download the zip file or clone the repository